NexTechGen/jaffna-roar/README.md

 Welcome to the official repository of the Jaffna Roar Media Team at the Faculty of Technology, University of Jaffna.

-This is a static website built using HTML, CSS, JavaScript, and hosted for free via GitHub Pages.
+This is a static website built using HTML, CSS, JavaScript, and hosted for free via netlify Pages.

 ---